 Starshine 5

-Starshine 5 (Student Tracked Atmospheric Research Satellite for Heuristic International Networking Equipment) is a small carried by Starshine 4 its interior and will be released into its own orbit about one minute after being deployed from Shuttle.
+Starshine 5 (Student Tracked Atmospheric Research Satellite for Heuristic International Networking Equipment) was a small to be carried by Starshine 4 in its interior and was to be released into its own orbit about one minute after being deployed from Shuttle.

-Comparison of the relative decay rates of the orbits of Starshine 4 and 5 will allow to derive atmospheric densities more precisely than previously.
+Comparison of the relative decay rates of the orbits of Starshine 4 and 5 was to allow to derive atmospheric densities more precisely than previously.

 Nation: USA